awesome-inc/FontAwesome.Sharp/README.md

 Other libraries for using FontAwesome in Windows applications that we know of and are available on NuGet:

 - [FontAwesome.Portable](http://www.nuget.org/packages/FontAwesome.Portable/)
 Great idea to make it a portable library.
-However, we could not find the source repository to take a look at how the code looks.
+However, we could not find the source repository.
 - [charri/Font-Awesome-WPF](https://github.com/charri/Font-Awesome-WPF): Clean and nice implementation.
 Icon metadata and spinning support are really cool.
-Maybe, we should try contributing there on the short term.

 In production, however, we needed to support
 	- Ribbons using ImageSource (not only Image),
 	- MVVM with Icon enum (smaller memory footprint on the viewmodel than Image) and
 	- more markup extensions to keep the Xaml compact.

+Another reason this project exists, is we started this about a year ago and recently (March 2015) decided to go open source.
+Then we found the excellent implementation of [charri/Font-Awesome-WPF](https://github.com/charri/Font-Awesome-WPF).
+Maybe we are going to contribute there.